Berber carpet can be a great addition to your home interior. It is stylish, elegant, resistant to liquid spills, and

 Can I use bleach to clean Berber carpet?

 Yes, you can, though it has limitations.
 So use it if necessary.
 However, if you have a wool carpet, then don’t use bleach as it will eat through the fibers.

-Brightly colored carpets should also not be cleaned using bleach because of bleach fade way colors.
+Brightly colored carpets should also not be cleaned using bleach because bleach fades way colors.
 So it is only best for dirty white carpets.